innoviter/innv-site/content/en/contact.md

 ---
+date: '2024-10-26T12:00:00+02:00'
+draft: false
+publishDate: '2024-10-26T12:00:00+02:00'
 slug: 'contact'
 title: 'We Would Love to Hear from You'
-date: '2024-10-17T16:01:12+02:00'
+translationKey: 'contact'
 ---

 Whether you have a question, a comment, a feedback, or a project inquiry, feel free to contact us using the form below or the other details on this page.
 We'll respond to you within 24 hours.

-## Say Hello
+## Say Hello!

-hello@innoviter.com
+{{< button href="mailto:hello@innoviter.com" title="Email address">}}hello@innoviter.com{{< /button >}}

 ## Postal Address